robhabraken/sitecore-power-publish/README.md

 This button enables you to unpublish an item with a single click.
 It will change the Publish Restrictions as it unchecks the Publishable option on the Item tab and publishes the item after that, using a full Republish without Subitems.

+## Release notes ##

+0.3 Initial release
+0.4 Added Power Publish and Unpublish buttons to the Page Editor too

 ## License info ##

 Copyright (C) 2013 Rob Habraken